 Our policy is straight forward and zero tolerance.
-We do not discriminate or tolerate any form of harassment in our workplace or on our campuses on the basis of race, color, sex, sexual orientation, gender identity, age, national origin, disability, religion, veteran status, and any other class of individuals protected from discrimination under state or federal law in any aspect of the access to, admission, or treatment of students in its programs and activities, or in employment and application for employment.
-Questions about sex discrimination and Title IX should be directed to the Title IX Coordinator at TitleIXCoordinator@matcheducation.org.
+We do not discriminate or tolerate any form of harassment in our workplace or on our campuses on the basis of race, color, sex, sexual orientation, gender identity, age, national origin, disability, religion, veteran status, pregnancy or a condition related to pregnancy, including, but not limited to, lactation, or the need to express breast milk for a nursing child, and any other class of individuals protected from discrimination under state or federal law in any aspect of the access to, admission, or treatment of students in its programs and activities, or in employment and application for employment.
+Questions about sex discrimination and Title IX should be directed to the Title IX Coordinator at

+TitleIXCoordinator@matcheducation.org.
 We expect employees and volunteers to treat each other with the dignity and respect each of us deserves.
 Supervisors are expected to maintain work and learning environments free of intimidation and harassment and to respond immediately and appropriately to any complaints of harassment.